jon-ruckwood/hal-feed-server/README.md

     archivedFileCount: 5
 ```

-This is a [Dropwizard](http://dropwizard.codahale.com/) configuration file - refer for further configuration options available for "database", "http" and "logging".
+This is a [Dropwizard](http://dropwizard.codahale.com/) configuration file - refer for further configuration options available for "databaseConfiguration", "http" and "logging".

 # Database schema creation/ modification